Embraer E-190 Payload Range Diagram Tutorial

 4) For the Payload Range Diagram, besides the vehicle and mission, the user must provide the following inputs:

-- cruise_segment_tag: You must inform the tag of the segment that will have the length modified in order to comply with required fuel burn for each one of the payload range diagram points.
+- cruise_segment_tag: You must enter the tag of the segment which will have its length modified in order to comply with required fuel burn for each one of the payload range diagram points.

 - reserves: This will be considered as a fixed fuel reserve for all the diagram points.